NUZEROVI/Interactive-Occlusion-Free-Exploration-System/README.md

 ### Material classfication (Isosurface Similarity &  Hierarchical Clustering)

 We were inspried by previous research from the paper "Isosurface similarity maps", which identify the most representative structures of material based on information theory.
-We implemented information theory to measure isosurface similarity map in `Scripts/VolumeObject/VolumeObjectFactory.cs`, by using the SeawispHunter.Maths, a C# library with Unity as Plugins  `Resources/Maths.dll` and `Resources/xunit.assert.dll` to compute entropy, conditional entropy, and mutual information.
+We implemented information theory to measure isosurface similarity map in `Scripts/VolumeObject/VolumeObjectFactory.cs`, by using the [`SeawispHunter.Maths`](https://github.com/shanecelis/SeawispHunter.Maths), a C# library with Unity as Plugins  `Resources/Maths.dll` and `Resources/xunit.assert.dll` to compute entropy, conditional entropy, and mutual information.

 In order to automatically identify ranges of iso-values that make up the major structure of the material, we next use a hierarchical clustering algorithm to cluster the isosurfaces of isovalues in `Scripts/PyCode_Clustering_Heapmap/Clustering.ipynb`.

 ### Non-connected Segmentation (Approximate Convex Meshes & Collider Detect)
-We segment the material structure into connected components by using the V-HACD library with Unity as Plugins `Resources/VHACD_DLL.dll` and `Resources/libvhacd.dll` to merge any triangle meshes as convex solutions.
+We segment the material structure into connected components by using the [`V-HACD library`](https://github.com/kmammou/v-hacd) with Unity as Plugins `Resources/VHACD_DLL.dll` and `Resources/libvhacd.dll` to merge any triangle meshes as convex solutions.

 Then, the approximate convex decomposition meshes that collide with each other are considered as connected structures and combined into the same piece.